 QoQ.
 Revenue decreased by 6.4% due to (i) shortage of containers, resulting in goods not being shipped to customers on time; and (ii) the average USD against MYR continued to depreciate (-2.3% QoQ).
 Core PATAMI on the other hand decreased by - 43.3% due to higher raw material and labour costs.

 YoY.
 Revenue increased by 24.6% due to higher demand for the group’s products, especially for bedroom and sofa sets.
 Despite higher revenue, the group’s core PATAMI declined by -20.7% due to higher raw material and labour costs, which could not be passed on to the customers in the current quarter.

 YTD.
-Despite approximately eight weeks of production disruptions (due to various MCO restrictions), Lii Hen managed to grow revenue by 6.4% due to increased sales of panel products and sofa sets.
-Core PATAMI was down slightly (-1.4%) due to slightly higher production costs mentioned above.
+Despite about eight weeks of production disruptions due to MCO, Lii Hen managed to grow revenue by 11.3% to RM931.4m due to increase in sales in all of its products.
+Core PATAMI was down 5.1% due to higher production costs.

 EMCO updates.
 Lii Hen was placed under EMCO on Dec 27 after seven of the group’s employees tested positive for Covid-19.
 On 15 Jan, the group resumed its operations in stages.
 Subsequently on 29 Jan, the EMCO was fully lifted by KKM and the group returned to full operations on 30 Jan.
 While the EMCO will impact the earnings of 1Q21, the group is expected to make up for the loss in capacity during the rest of the year by ramping up production.